masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Using jQuery, hide the checkboxes until the user types in a name.

 * If the user deletes the name, hide the checkboxes again.

+#### AREL

+* Write an AREL query to return all responses that were created in the last week.

+* Write an AREL query to return all responses with names that start with "M".

+* Write an AREL query to return all responses with three or more favorites.